 \subsection{Collaborative and Privacy-Preserving Threat Intelligence Sharing}

 APT threats often target multiple entities across sectors.
-Future research should focus on establishing collaborative frameworks for sharing threat intelligence derived from provenance graph-based auditing.
-However, organizations may be hesitant to share sensitive data due to confidentiality and privacy issues, raising needs for privacy-preserving threat intelligence aggregation and sharing without exposing sensitive information.
+Future research should focus on establishing collaborative frameworks for sharing CTI derived from provenance graph-based auditing.
+However, organizations may be hesitant to share sensitive data due to confidentiality and privacy issues, raising needs for privacy-preserving CTI aggregation and sharing without exposing sensitive information.
 Other issues remain to be investigated include standardizing data formats and incentivizing collaboration.